 Doctors, hospitals, and other providers in our network cannot make you pay for covered services.
 They also cannot charge you if we pay for less than the provider charged us.
-To learn what to do if a network provider tries to charge you for covered services, see Chapter 7, Section A, page 110.
+To learn what to do if a network provider tries to charge you for covered services, see Chapter 7, Section A, page 114.

-H. You have the right to get your Medicare and Part D coverage from original Medicare or another Medicare plan at any time by asking for a change
+G. Your right to get your Medicare and Part D coverage from Original Medicare or another Medicare plan at any time by asking for a change

-You have the right to get your Medicare health care services through Original Medicare or a Medicare Advantage plan.
-You can get your Medicare Part D prescription drug benefits from a prescription drug plan or from a Medicare Advantage plan.
-However, you must continue to get your Medicaid services from a MyCare Ohio plan.
-If you want to make a change, you can call the Ohio Medicaid Hotline at 1-800-324-8680 (TTY users should call 7-1-1), Monday through Friday from 7:00 a.m. to 8:00 p.m. and Saturday from 8:00 a.m. to 5:00 p.m.
+- You have the right to get your Medicare health care services through Original Medicare or a Medicare Advantage plan. - You can get your Medicare Part D prescription drug benefits from a prescription drug plan or from a Medicare Advantage plan. - See Chapter 10, Section D, page 206 for more information about when you can join a new Medicare Advantage or prescription drug benefit plan. - You must continue to get your Medicaid services from a MyCare Ohio plan.

+If you want to make a change, you can call the Ohio Medicaid Hotline at 1-800-324-8680 (TTY users should call 7-1-1), Monday through Friday from 7:00 am to 8:00 pm and Saturday from 8:00 am to 5:00 pm.
 Calls to this number are free.

-I. You have a right to make decisions about your health care
+H. Your right to make decisions about your health care

-You have the right to know your treatment options and make decisions about your health care
+H1.
+Your right to know your treatment options and make decisions about your health care

 You have the right to get full information from your doctors and other health care providers when you get services.
 Your providers must explain your condition and your treatment choices in a way that you can understand.
+You have the right to:

-- Know your choices.
-You have the right to be told about all the kinds of treatment, provided in a way appropriate to your condition and ability to understand. - Know the risks.
-You have the right to be told about any risks involved.
-You must be told in advance if any service or treatment is part of a research experiment.
-You have the right to refuse experimental treatments. - You can get a second opinion.
-You have the right to see another qualified network provider before deciding on treatment.
-If a qualified network provider is not able to see you, we will arrange a visit with a non-network provider at no cost to you. - You can say "no." You have the right to refuse any treatment or therapy.
-This includes the right to leave a hospital or other medical facility, even if your doctor advises you not to.
-You also have the right to stop taking a drug.
-If you say no to treatment, therapy or taking a drug, the doctor or Buckeye must talk to you about what could happen and they must put a note in your medical record.
-If you refuse treatment or stop taking a drug, you will not be dropped from the plan.
-However, if you refuse treatment or stop taking a drug, you accept full responsibility for what happens to you. - You can ask us to explain why a provider denied care.
-You have the right to get an explanation from us if a provider has denied care that you believe you should get. - You can ask us to cover a service or drug that was denied or is usually not covered.
+- Know your choices and be told about all the kinds of treatment provided in a way appropriate to your condition and ability to understand. - Know the risks and be told about any risks involved. - You must be told in advance if any service or treatment is part of a research experiment. - You have the right to refuse experimental treatments. - Get a second opinion by seeing another qualified network provider before deciding on treatment. - If a qualified network provider is not able to see you, we will arrange a visit with a non-network provider at no cost to you. - Say "no" and refuse any treatment or therapy. - This includes the right to: - leave a hospital or other medical facility, even if your doctor advises you not to. - stop taking a drug. - If you say no to treatment, therapy or taking a drug, the doctor or Buckeye must talk to you about what could happen and they must put a note in your medical record. - If you refuse treatment or stop taking a drug, you will not be dropped from the plan. - However, if you refuse treatment or stop taking a drug, you accept full responsibility for what happens to you.

+- Ask us to explain why a provider denied care and get an explanation from us if a provider has denied care that you believe you should get. - Ask us to cover a service or drug that was denied or is usually not covered.
 This is called a coverage decision.
-Chapter 9, Sections 5.2 (page 154) and 6.4 (page 173) tell how to ask the plan for a coverage decision. - Know of specific student practitioner roles.
-You have the right to refuse treatment from a student.
+Chapter 9, Section 4, page 152 tells how to ask the plan for a coverage decision. - Know of specific student practitioner roles and refuse treatment from a student.

-You have the right to say what you want to happen if you are unable to make health care decisions for yourself
+H2.
+Your right to say what you want to happen if you are unable to make health care decisions for yourself